cspenceret/Project1/Ansible/Web Install.md

 ## Procedure

 Using gitBash SSH to your jump box, and connect to the Ansible container.
+Follow this procedure:

 1. sudo docker container list -a to identify the container name.